robertmc0/modules-test/modules/web/sites/README.md

 This module completes the following tasks:

-- Creates a Microsoft.web/sites resource
+- Creates a Microsoft.web/sites resource.
-- Connects Application Insights if specified
+- Connects Application Insights if specified.
-- Enables CORS if specified
+- Enables CORS if specified.
+- Enables IP Restrictions if specified.
-- Provides options to deploy Windows or Linux
+- Provides options to deploy Windows or Linux.
+- Configures diagnostic settings if enabled.
 - Applies a lock to the component if specified.

 ## Parameters